zhongyang219/MusicPlayer2/Documents/update_log_en-us.md

 **[简体中文](./update_log.md) | English**<br>

 # MusicPlayer2 Update log
+## V2.76 (2023/04/02)

+* Added the function of customizing the mini mode UI.
+Added 2 mini mode UI.
+* Added the function of self-drawn playlist.
+Added the self-drawn playlist to "UI 4", "UI 6", "Groove Music Style", "Groove Music Style (Windows11)", and "default UI".
+* Added the function of customizing the save location of the album cover.
+* Added the support for verbatim lyrics in ksc format.
+* Added the function of "Play After Current Song" in the playlist right-click menu.
+* Added the FLAC format output support in Format conversion.
+* Added the function to sync playing tracks and playback records to LastFM.
+* Added support of the right-click menu by long-pressing on touchscreen devices.
+* Added the function of saving the cue audio tracks to the media library.
+* Added the function of customizing the row height of the playlist.
+* Added the function of customizing the buttons in the self-drawn title bar.
+* Added a dark/light toggle button.
+* Added the function to display track information in the lyrics area when there are no lyrics.
+* Updated several icons, fixed some icon that were blurry when scaled at 100%.
+* Fixed the issue that the program cannot be exited by right-clicking the notification area icon when a dialog box opened.
+* Added the function of writing the cue tag information and displaying the advanced label information of cue format.
+* Fixed the issue that the playlist cannot be saved in m3u and m3u8 formats when the playlists contains cue tracks.
+* When sorting by track number in the media library, sorting by CD number is preferred.
+* Add thread synchronization when media library update, increase the stability of the program.
+* Fixed the problem that conversion complite displayed when conversion errors in Format Conversion.
+* Added the functions of "Fix the wrong file path" and "Open the playlist file location" in the right-click menu of the playlist in the media library.
+* Added the function to remember the index of Stack Elements in the user defined UI.
+* Added the option of enable or disable MediaTransControl in the Option Settings.
+* Added "Artist - Album" type to Text element in user defined UI.
+* Improvements in other details.
+* Other bug fixes.

 ## V2.75 (2022/06/04)

 * Add the FFMPEG playback core (need to be downloaded separately).